-Ch allenges Corrective measure

-employees with disabilities from 1.1% to 2%.

-6. Shortage of land for NGOs and CBOs.
-The land acquisition and disposal of municipal property policy that was adopted by council will enable community organizations to make applications for leasing or buying of land.
+Challenges Corrective measure enable community organizations to make applications for leasing or buying of land.
 Plans are underway to seek permission for the utilization of some Municipal Vacant land as a one stop centre for community service organizations, including the Victim Support and Empowerment Centre.